 - You may also go without Part B coverage for a significant chunk of time.
 If you don’t sign up during your IEP, you’ll have to wait until the next General Enrollment Period, or GEP.
 Your coverage won’t start until July 1 that year.

 - If you don’t have creditable Part D prescription drug coverage and miss your IEP, you’ll pay a penalty with your Part D premium—again, as long as you have the coverage.
 The penalty is 1% per consecutive month that you went without coverage for prescription drugs.
 The national base premium is currently about $36 per month, so if you go without coverage for a year, you’ll pay an extra $4.30 a month (and quite possibly more if the Part D base premium increases) for as long as you have coverage.

 - In the rare situation where you don’t qualify for premium-free Part A because you don’t have enough work credits, and you don’t buy it during your IEP, you’ll pay a 10% premium penalty for twice the number of years you could have bought the coverage but didn’t.

 In many cases, people are still working have group coverage through an employer or union plan.
 This allows you to delay enrollment in Part A and/or B. When you retire, you can sign up for those Parts during a Special Enrollment Period (SEP).
 Medicare credits you for having employer group coverage at any large employer (20+ employees.)
 Later when you retire you, you get the 63-day Special Enrollment period to sign up for Parts A and/or B with no late penalties.

-The SEP is an eight-month period that begins either the month you or your spouse quits working or the month your group coverage ends, whichever comes first.
+The Medicare Special Enrollment Period is an eight-month period that begins either the month you or your spouse quits working or the month your group coverage ends, whichever comes first.